 However, if you decide you want to hike to Ama Dablam Base Camp, it is highly recommended to take the acclimatization day and hikes near Namche Bazaar, as outlined in the previous post.

 A note: Completing the Ama Dablam Base Camp Trek will take you to an altitude of 4580M.
-Many hikers including myself may begin to feel signs of AMS.
+Many hikers may begin to feel signs of AMS.
 It’s important to monitor symptoms and ascend slowly.

 Ama Dablam Base Camp Trail

 The start of the Ama Dablam Base Camp trail beings next to Sonam Lodge, at the end of Panboche village.
 Look out for a sign that points towards the trail that descends to the Dudh Kosi.

 At the bottom, you’ll cross a bridge and begin a steep climb, passing grazing yaks.

 On the beginning of the hill climb, there is no obvious trail.
 Your goal will be a row of prayer flags at the top of the first hill.
 Continue upwards on the steep sloping grassy hill until you reach them.

 The next section has several sandy patches and is relatively flat.
 There will be patches where the trail is not so obvious.
 However, you’ll be able to see along the plateau.
 Continue in the same direction and keep an eye out for points where the trail stands out.